MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/index.md

 The easiest way to create a plugin is by defining a class and annotating its methods with the `KernelFunction` attribute.
 This let's Semantic Kernel know that this is a function that can be called by an AI or referenced in a prompt.

-You can also define plugins manually using the [create from function](./adding-native-plugins.md#create-from-function) method or by importing a plugin from an [OpenAPI specification](./adding-openapi-plugins.md).
+You can also import plugins from an [OpenAPI specification](./adding-openapi-plugins.md).

 Below, we'll create a plugin that can retrieve the state of lights and alter its state.